-Create and publish educational content related to efficient use of cloud services
+Content released to educate SMEs on efficient use of cloud services

 CANARIE developed a range of marketing material to educate users on the most efficient use of cloud services, and to demonstrate how users are realizing competitive benefits through their use of DAIR.
-CANARIE has developed and presented a comprehensive overview of cloud services and continued to present this through the Fundica Roadshow, which targets earlystage Canadian companies, and other events such as OpenStack Days Ottawa.
+CANARIE has developed and presented a comprehensive overview of cloud services and continued to present this through the Fundica Roadshow, which targets early-stage Canadian companies, and community engagement at other local events such as Docker Meetups, IoT613 conference, and Impact AI conference in Ottawa.